MicrosoftDocs/biztalk-docs/his/install-and-config-guides/what-s-new-in-his-2013.md

 -   **Client for DB2**

      Updated Microsoft Client for DB2 supports the Distributed Relational Database Architecture Version 5 protocols and formats as a DRDA Application Requester client to IBM DB2 relational database systems.
-Now connects to IBM DB2 for z/OS V10, IBM DB2 for i5/OS V7R1, and IBM DB2 for LUW V10.
+Now connects to IBM DB2 for z/OS V10, IBM DB2 for IBM i V7R1, and IBM DB2 for LUW V10.

 -   **ODBC Driver for DB2**